Faulty oven fan - the whats and whys

 The reason your oven fan isn't working can be easily established by a trained oven engineer.
 Some of the top causes of oven fans not working include:

-• A faulty motor - Is the fan is noisy or simply not working, it may be a fault with your oven's motor
+• A faulty motor is a common reason for a malfunctioning oven - If the fan is noisy or simply not working, it may be a fault with your oven's motor

-• A broken oven element - An oven element that stops functioning may result in your oven fan not working, due to no heat being generated.
+• A broken oven element may be the cause of your faulty oven fan - An oven element that stops functioning may result in your oven fan not working, due to no heat being generated.

-• Wear and tear - Ovens don't last forever and over time components may wear out.
+• Wear and tear can often be the reason your oven fan is not working - Ovens don't last forever and over time components may wear out.
 Your oven fan may have come to the end of it's life and simply need replacing.

 How do I know if my oven fan is broken?